ubuntu/ubuntu-desktop-documentation/docs/tutorial/the-linux-command-line-for-beginners.md

 pwd
 ```

 It also gives us another way to get back to your home directory, and even to the folders within it.
-Suppose you want to go straight to your "Desktop" folder from anywhere on the disk (note the upper-case "D").
-In the following command you'll need to replace **USERNAME** with your own username, the `whoami` command will remind you of your username, in case you're not sure:
+Suppose you want to go straight to your `Desktop` folder from anywhere on the disk (note the upper-case `D`).
+In the following command you'll need to replace `USERNAME` with your own username.
+The `whoami` command will remind you of your username, in case you're not sure:

 ```Bash
 whoami